Share your hidden gems and insider tips

 - Intellivision: 'Dracula' (Rise from your grave, feast on your victims and be home by dawn)

-- Neo Geo: 'Wind Jammers' (A mashup of competitive frisbee and 'PONG' with beatiful graphics)
+- Neo Geo: 'Wind Jammers' (A mashup of competitive Frisbee and 'PONG' with beautiful graphics)

 - NES: 'Summer Carnival '92: Recca' (Hands down, the best schmup on the NES.
 A programming miracle)

 - Nintendo DS: 'Retro Game Master' (Simulates every aspect of what it was like to want, get and play games in the 1980s.)